Finding Your Poetic Temperament: Unlock Your Most Powerful Poetry

 We will begin with a reading of Pablo Neruda’s “Horses,” pinpointing how and where the Four Temperaments appear on this poem’s personality profile for each of us.
 Then, we’ll dip into Gregory Orr’s essay, which originally outlined “The Four Temperaments,” before considering the order in which they tend to appear in our work.
 We will finish by writing in class, responding to a generative prompt designed to help us both confirm and play with our prevailing poetic temperament.

 Once we begin to acknowledge the pull of our prevailing Temperament on the page, how do we let it sing through more clearly in our poems?
 During this class, talk will focus on trust in the “impasto:” quick drafting led by our prevailing temperament.
-We will discuss your favorite passages from the Orr essay before moving into Workshop #1.
-We’ll conclude with a lesson exploring what Orr called Limitless impulses: Music and Imagination.
+We will discuss your favorite passages from the Orr essay before moving into Workshop #1, giving and receiving feedback on student work.
+Class will conclude with a lesson exploring what Orr called Limitless impulses: Music and Imagination.
+We’ll take a look at poems by Paige Lewis, Diamond Forde, Maya C. Popa, Caroline Bird, David Berman, and Danez Smith.

 Week Three: A Complex Choreography: Writing & Editing Temperamentally

 Once we have identified our Prevailing Temperament and practiced with it a little, we’ll be ready to consider its counterpoint–the Temperament that exerts crucial tension.
 Here, we lean into editing.
 We will take a look at examples of poems in draft form (Marianne Moore and Elizabeth Bishop), examining how temperament factored into the editorial refinement of the poem.
-We will then dive into Workshop #2.
-We’ll conclude with a lesson exploring what Orr called Limiting impulses: Story (Narrative) and Structure.
+We will then dive into Workshop #2, giving and receiving feedback on student work.
+Class will conclude with a lesson exploring what Orr called Limiting impulses: Story (Narrative) and Structure.
 We’ll take a look at poems by Gerald Stern, Todd Dillard, Patricia Smith, Richie Hofmann, Donna Stonecipher, and Victoria Chang.

 Week Four: Harmonious Tension: When's the Poem Finished?